saurabhnative/hashnodeblogposts/ckoe33jau0fzzeps1g99sasmu.md

 ## How to use date input with react hooks

 Hello curious stranger on the internet, today we are going to learn how to use HTML5 date input in react hooks with 5 lines of code or more than that.
-The reason I am writing this post in because I could not find any solution to this on stackoverflow(which has class based solutions till now) or other articles(which are using npms rather than solving this directly using date input).
+The reason I am writing this post in because I could not find any solution to this on StackOverflow(which has class-based solutions till now) or other articles(which are using npms rather than solving this directly using date input).

 So for folk who don't know about date input feel free to look into this element on W3Schools:- https://www.w3schools.com/tags/att_input_type_date.asp